drakejin/pi-email-transmission/README.md

 # Recommand

 1. Basically, This program is designed for reducing laptop resources.
-Therefore i recommand to run this program on *raspberry-pi*.
+Therefore, I recommand to run this program on *raspberry-pi*.
 2. Use this program with *Dropbox* or *GoogleDrive* to access your downloaded media files.
-3. If you can use E-Mail notification service on your smartphone.
-Use it.
+3. If you can use E-Mail notification service on your smartphone Use it.

 Therefore, Security problem will be resolved by Big Friends's Service.